 Within the probe phase, “Handle matching rows” returns the combined data to the calling operator.
 “Handle unmatched probe row” now also returns data, from the probe input and with null values for the columns from the build input.
 The matched marker in the hash table is not used.
-It is unknown whether Microsoft chose to implement extra logic to avoid doing unnecessary work, or whether Microsoft chose to simply run these steps to keep their code simple.
+Based on observed memory usage, I assume that Microsoft actually avoids storing the marker in this case.

 Full Outer Join

 A full outer join requires all three phases: the build phase, the probe phase, and the final phase.

 Within the probe phase, both “Handle matching rows” and “Handle unmatched probe row” return data to the calling operator.
 In the latter case, null values are supplied for columns from the build input.